 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

 Setting the standard for confidential end-to-end encrypted meetings

 Millions of people globally use Webex for meetings.
-As one of the most trusted online meeting platforms for large enterprise and government customers, everything from school classroom meetings to doctor/patient visits, to legislative sessions and votes take place every day on Cisco Webex.
+As one of the most trusted online meeting platforms for large enterprise and government customers, everything from school classroom meetings to doctor/patient visits, to legislative sessions and votes take place every day on Webex.

 As the demand to work remotely explodes, and global geographically disparate teams and restrictions on in-person gatherings increase, so does the need to conduct confidential meetings using collaboration tools.
 Webex has been meeting that need longer than any other collaboration vendor.